whouishere/kissasian.go/README.md

-# kissasiandb
+# kissasian.go

-A simple webscraper for [kissasiandb](https://kissasiandb.com), meant for educational purposes.
+A simple webscraper for [KissAsian](https://kissasian.fan), meant for educational purposes.

 For now the program will only look for a hard-coded show on the site.
 In which you can easily change on `main.go`.
 You can even change to another website, as long as you write the scraper function yourself.